JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 9. Within the application, I have CRUD functionality that takes and image file.
 As a result of this, I needed to make sure that in the production environment, any images added as part of the apps CRUD functionality would be stored in the AWS bucket.
 To do this, I created a custom_storages.py file in the root directory of the project.

 10. In the custom_storages.py file, I created a couple of classes to handle the static and media uploads to AWS.
-I've detailed the code within the file below and neccessary imports to make the file talk with the rest of the project.
+I've detailed the code within the file below and necessary imports to make the file talk with the rest of the project.

 ```python
 """